ecw-jack/ecw-faq/docs/index.md

 ### Who made this?

 "Jack / Blackbird" from the [ECW Discord](https://discord.com/invite/enigma89) made this unilaterally.
 Contributions welcome - find me on Discord or [via GitHub](https://github.com/ecw-jack/ecw-faq/issues)

+### In memoriam

+- DCS Open Beta, which the server used to run on.
+ED ended the Open Beta in early 2024 and switched to a six-week update schedule for the standard DCS
+- Overlordbot, a voice-interface AWACS system you'd speak to via SRS
+- Callsigns with flight and aircraft numbers e.g. "Urist 1-1", which were required by Overlordbot, but now are only really used for as a style choice
+- Splash damage script, which would destroy units near an exploding weapon
+- Viggen self-destruct script, which would detonate any Viggen exceeding a certain unrealistic speed, exploiting a FM bug which is now fixed